nginx/unit-docs/source/configuration.rst

 Here, any URIs will match except the ones containing :samp:`/api/`.

-Address ranges can be specified in dot-decimal or CIDR notation for IPv4:
+Individual addresses and address ranges can be specified in dot-decimal or CIDR notation for IPv4:

 .. code-block:: json